 Prepare the chicken stock either using stock cubes or preferably gel pots and hot water.
 If using home made stock, make sure that it is not too strong in flavour, warm throroughly before adding.
 Add the stock, peanut butter and chicken to the spiced coconut milk mixture.
 Bring to a gently simmer again.
 Cook for about 15 minutes until chicken is soft.

 Add the fish sauce and season with salt and pepper to taste.
 Cook for another 5 minutes or so.
-Remove the whole ginger and lemon grass if used and add the coriander but keep a few coriander leaves to sprinkle on the soup after serving.
+Remove the whole ginger and lemon grass if used and add the coriander but keep a few coriander leaves as a garnish to sprinkle on the soup after serving.

 Serve and enjoy.

 This soup can also be made with de-veined fresh or pre-cooked prawns instead of chicken.
-These should not be added until the last 5 minutes of cooking.
+If frozen prawns are used, ensure that they are thoroughly de-frosted before use.
+Un-cooked prawns should not be added until the last 5 minutes of cooking, cooked prawns 3 minutes before.
 Check the seasoning before serving.

 Chicken lends itself to curry recipes as it is low cost, plentiful, cooks quickly, is nutritious and liked by most people.
 Many curries, particularly those from take-away shops, seem to have far to much oil or have a heavy sauce.
 This free recipe is for a curry with a lighter than usual sauce and includes vegetables so reducing the necessity for side dishes and keeping the calorie count as low as possible without sacrificing flavour.
 It can be made as hot or mild as you like by adjusting the chilli and cayenne.
 Serve with plain boiled rice (allow 320g for 4 servings) and if needed a side dish of carrot and cabbage curry or a spinach dish.